adlnet/xAPI-Spec/xAPI.md

 ###### Procedure for the exchange of attachments

+Since these attachments may lead to very large statements, it should be possible for a client to filter out attachments when retrieving statements, by following this procedure:

 1. A statement including an attachment is construed according to the Transmission Format described below.

-2. The statement is sent to the receiving system using a Content-Type of "multipart/mixed".
+2. The statement is sent to the receiving system using a content-Type of "multipart/mixed".
 The attachments are placed at the end of such transmissions.

-3. The receiving system decides whether to accept or reject the statement based on the information in the first part.
+3. The receiving system decides whether to accept or reject the statement based on the \
+information in the first part.

 4. If it accepts the attachment, it can match the raw data of an attachment with the attachment header in a statement by comparing the SHA-2 of the raw data to the SHA-2 declared in the header.
-It MUST not do so any other way.

-###### Requirements for attachment statement batches

-A statement batch, statement results, or single statement that includes attachments:

-* MUST be of type "application/json" and include a fileUrl for every attachment EXCEPT for statement results when the attachments filter is false or
-* MUST conform to the definition of multipart/mixed in RFC 1341 and:
-    * The first part of the multipart document MUST contain the statements themselves, with type "applicaton/json";
-    * Each additional part contains the raw data for an attachment and forms a logical part of the statement.
-This capability will be available when issuing PUT or POST against the statement resource.
-    * SHOULD only include one copy of an attachment's data when the same attachment is used in multiple statements that are sent together;
-    * SHOULD include a Content-type field in each part's header, for the first part this MUST be "application/json";
-    * MUST include a X-Experience-API-Hash field in each part's header after the first (statements) part;
-	* This field MUST be set to match the "sha2" property of the attachment declaration corresponding to the attachment included in this part.
-    * MUST include a Content-Transfer-Encoding field with a value of "binary" in each part's header after the first (statements) part;

-###### Requirements for the LRS

-* MUST NOT pull statements from another LRS without requesting attachments;
-* MUST NOT push statements into another LRS without including attachment data received, if any, for those attachments;
-* MUST include attachments in the Transmission Format described above when requested by the client (see Section [7.2 "Statement API"](#stmtapi));
-* MAY reject (batches of) statements that are larger than the LRS is configured to allow;
-* When receiving a PUT or POST with a document type of "application/json"
-    * MUST accept batches of statements which contain either no attachment Objects, or only attachment Objects with a populated fileUrl;
-* Otherwise:
-    * MUST accept batches of statements via the statements resource PUT or POST that contain attachments in the Transmission Format described above;
-    * MUST reject batches of statements having attachments that neither contain a fileUrl nor match a received attachment part based on their hash;
-    * SHOULD assume a Content-Transfer-Encoding of binary for attachment parts.

-Note: There is no requirement that statement batches using the mime/multipart format contain attachments.

-###### Requirements for the client:
-* MAY send statements with attachments as described above;
-* MAY send multiple statements where some or all have attachments if using "POST".
-* MAY send batches of type "application/json" where every attachment Object has a fileUrl, ignoring all requirements based on the "multipart/mixed" format.

-###### Example
+###### Example:

 Below is an example of a very simple statement with an attachment.
 Please note the following: